Skip to main content

 • It provides intuitive names and simplifies using advanced MQTT 5 features.

-• You can use any REST tool, such as POSTman, to publish and subscribe to MQTT.
+• You can use any REST tool, such as POSTman, to publish and subscribe to messages.

 • All messages published to topics are received by all clients subscribing to those topics.
 It does not matter if you are using the MQTT protocol or the MQ API.